What are The Four Most Common Types Of Dementia

 Although each type of dementia has common symptoms, every person will experience their dementia in their own unique way.
 However, recognising the symptoms of a particular type of dementia can help the person and those around them to better understand their condition and develop strategies to help them cope.

-As homecare providers, we’re committed to providing positive dementia care to customers throughout the London Borough of Greenwich.
-If you’d like to talk to us about how our homecare and live-in care services could help you or a loved one cope with dementia, call our friendly team on 020 8851 5551.
+As homecare providers, we’re committed to providing positive dementia care to customers throughout the London.
+If you’d like to talk to us about how our home care and live in care services could help you or a loved one cope with dementia, call our friendly team on 020 8519 3886.